 You weren't waiting for it?
 Well, here it is anyway!
 There's a ton of information about these figures online.
 There are even fan sites dedicated to nothing but the diminutive brawlers.
 This article is about my personal M.U.S.C.L.E. memories, and as such, I am the only person who can write it.
 Ego?
 You bet!

 Call them M.U.S.C.L.E. creatures or M.U.S.C.L.E. men: If you had a couple of these bad boys on the playground in the mid to late '80s, your social standing increased exponentially.
 A product of Japan, where they're known as "Keshi," they're figures based on an anime called "Kinnikuman."
 Of course, kids in America had no idea of that.

 All we knew was that, as the box proclaimed, they were "Weird, Wild Wrestlers!"
 (Little-known fact: That's what the "www" stands for on this site specifically.)
-Save yourself some acid money by checking out the intro to the anime:
+Save yourself some money on acid by checking out the intro to the anime:

 Wrestling was somehow huge in the '80s, so much that pro wrestlers transcended the ring, becoming true multimedia superstars.
 Movies, commercials and cartoons awaited many of the WWF roster.
 The phony sport was ingrained in the American psyche, and thankfully, there was enough blood-lust left over for these little guys.